-[1] Anywhere this procedure indicates "Title IX Coordinator," the College District may substitute a trained designee.
-TCCD INTERIM TITLE IX POLICY AND PROCEDURE
+[1] Anywhere this procedure indicates "Title IX Coordinator," the College District may substitute a trained designee. https://pol.tasb.org/PolicyOnline/PolicyDetails?key=1097&code=DIAA#localTabContent

 Disabilities Accommodations in the Resolution Process

 The College District is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the College District's resolution process.
 Anyone needing such accommodations or support should contact the Student Accessibility Resource Services on campus or appropriate HR individual if employee, who will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.